 While much progress has been made on modernising school buildings over the past number of years, INTO continues to stress that adequate investment needs to be maintained to compensate for decades of underspending in this area.
 The level of demand is such that, even though progress has been made with many projects, some schools have been waiting for a number of years for funding for new buildings, additional accommodation and/or refurbishment.

-Role Of Planning And Building Unit – Department Of Education And Skills
+Role Of Planning And Building Unit – Department Of Education

 The Planning and Building Unit is responsible for planning education accommodation provision and managing the capital funding allocated by the Government each year for upgrading, replacing and expanding school and third level college buildings and infrastructure.
 This includes the purchase of sites, provision of new buildings, (including furnishing and equipping) and extending and refurbishing existing buildings.